MichaelTen/markdown2html/README.md

 This is to convert markdown to HTML via a node.js server.

-Follow the following instructions at your own risk. this is a successful project and worked for the author - but you may need to customize these next steps based on the unique setup of your system and your unique needs.
+This is experimental and intended for use on an intranet with an Ubuntu server on LAN.
+Follow the following instructions at your own risk.
+This is a successful project for the author, but you may need to customize these next steps based on the unique setup of your system and your unique needs.

 # **Markdown to HTML Converter**